 Independent research under the direction of an individual instructor can be taken.
 A research paper is required.
-Research may be done in any business major.
-(Course may be taken up to 3 times for credit)
+(Research may be done in any business major.)

 BA 5000 INTRODUCTION TO MBA (0 HRS.)

 This course provides, the initial experience in a graduate program designed to prepare students with an introductory overview of accounting and finance practices.
 Students will complete undergraduate accounting and finance formulas, practices and activities to ensure that they adequately comprehend basic practices to begin the Master of Business Administration program.
 The student is expected to complete course related work prior to the start of the MBA program only if they have not completed a Business, Accounting, Finance or related field undergraduate degree.
 Prerequisite: Graduate Standing